majo84ec/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/120151872/216792547-b1a516e3-416d-401b-b311-365fd056f4f5.png)

--
-.
+- Company should hire people to cover 70909 positions for the "silver tsumanmi".

 ## Summary:
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-76458 roles Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-No , if you considered the employees with date of birth in 1965 year there are only 1549 employees.
+- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+76458 roles
+-  Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+No , if you considered the employees with date of birth in 1965 year there are only 1549 employees to become mentors.
+It is only 20% of new employees.